schooltool-project/schooltool-book/source/dev_sandbox.rst

 Create the shared repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If possible get the newest version of bzr, at least 1.5rc1 is recommended.
+If possible get the newest version of bzr, at least 1.6 is required.

 (http://bazaar-vcs.org/DistroDownloads)